getlantern/trafficlog/README.md

 # trafficlog

 A log for network traffic.
+See the Go doc for details.